husanboyqodirov/Smart-Dustbin/README.md

 # Smart Dustbin (Raspberry Pi)

 * The purpose of our project is to provide a supervision device for intelligent waste bin.
-This device integrates several sensors to supervise the state of the trash.
+This device integrates several sensors to manage the state of the trash.
 * Smart Dustbin is simply speaking a trash bin that automatically opens when you come close to throw trash.
-* It has a blind mode feature that helps blind people to locate the bin before throwing trash.
+* It has a blind mode feature which makes a sound that helps blind people to locate the bin before throwing trash.
-* It can even be used as a secret surveillance tool or room condition checker.
+* It can even be used as a secret surveillance tool using camera or room condition checker for temperature and light.
-* Combination of many sensors.
 * It’s so cool that you will not want to throw trash in it. 😆😎